sduclassroom/splab1/variants/variant09.md

 ### Variant 09

+###### [last updated: Oct 8, 2019]

 Output the following information:

-* Top 10 dates as per number of requests
+* Top `n` URLs as per the number of downloaded bytes.
-* The number of request for each of the dates
+* The number of bytes downloaded from each of the URLs.
-* The percentage of requests for each of the dates
+* The percentage of bytes downloaded from each of the URLs with respect to the total number of bytes downloaded from these `n` URLs.

 Sample output: